MosheBerman/KosherCocoa/README.md

 Appledoc:
 ---
-As of 2.0.3, you can build your own documentation using [appledoc](https://github.com/tomaz/appledoc), if you have it.
+You can build your own documentation using [appledoc](https://github.com/tomaz/appledoc), if you have it.

-**Note:** kosIn previous versions, the build script would fail if you didn't have appledoc installed.
-Now, you the default target will not run the appledoc script.
-You need to build one of the the other targets to get appledoc.
+**Note:** As of 2.0.4, the default target will not run the appledoc script.
+In previous versions, the build script was part of the default build target, and would fail if you didn't have appledoc installed.

 Using KosherCocoa:
 ---